 Rich Economy: It is actually known for being the place with the highest living standards, and its rich economy is one of the major reasons.
-It is fueled by oil and gas imports which not only makes it extremely efficient and stable, but also helps it to be one of the richest countries for many many more years to come.
+It is fueled by oil and gas exports which not only makes it extremely efficient and stable, but also helps it to be one of the richest countries for many many more years to come.
 Another major reason why Norway is so wealthy is Petroleum.
 It has also received significant sums of wealth from petroleum exports after 1970s.
 It also has one of the largest reserves of seafood, hydro-power, lumber, minerals, natural gas, and freshwater.

 Lowest Unemployment Rate: It also has extremely low unemployment rates as compared to other countries in the world, which also makes it an extremely productive country.
 Such benefits of its wealth and productivity, have provided Norwegians with free health care as well.
 If you visit Oslo, you will find plenty of jobs in telecommunications and technology sector.
 Additionally, poverty rate is extremely low and wage rate is extremely high in Norway.
 The gap between poor and rich is significantly smaller.